DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 - Final withdrawal of direct divine presence from human affairs
 - Beginning of the "Dark Age" when humans must govern themselves

-**The Albian Retreat to Albion**: During this collapse period, the last survivors carrying significant Titan genetic heritage—the Albians—retreat to their final stronghold in Albion (Britain):
+**The Albian Consolidation in Albion**: During this collapse period, the last survivors carrying significant Titan genetic heritage—the Albians—establish their stronghold in Albion (Britain):
-- Preservation of Titan consciousness technologies in stone circle networks (Stonehenge, Avebury, etc.)
+- Construction and maintenance of Titan consciousness technologies in stone circle networks (Stonehenge, Avebury, etc.)
-- Maintenance of ecological wisdom and natural harmony approaches
+- Preservation of ecological wisdom and natural harmony approaches
-- Gradual dilution of bloodlines through interbreeding with local populations
+- Development of sophisticated matrifocal societies centered on goddess worship
-- Final stand against systematic elimination by Anunnaki-influenced cultures
+- Creation of advanced astronomical and mathematical knowledge systems
-- Development of Druidic traditions as repository for Titan knowledge
+- Establishment of peaceful trading networks across Atlantic and Mediterranean

 **Expansion and Refinement**: The covenant system proves highly effective and spreads:
 - Judaism establishes the foundational model